richard-ui/Data-Centric-Project/README.md

 The purpose of this project is to create a virtual recipe website that uses a database of recipes which can be searched, viewed, added, deleted and updated.

+## Target Audience

+- The website is aimed at people who are foodies who want I browse specific recipes by a cuisine.
+They can also be inspired to to add new recipes to the site and save them to their profile.

 ## Data Details for Admin (test purposes for examiner to use)

 - Username: richard123